tmroach75/branch_practice/README.md

 # Favorite Things

-Sup lad, you're the coconut to my Samoa
+Sup lad, you're the coconut to my Samoa, psyche im a thin mint kinda guy :P

 These are a few of my favorite things: